albusfangautonomy/control_notes/notes/tips.md

 4. Peaks in Sensitivity Plots are directly correlated with Gain and Phase Margins.
 The smaller the margins, the bigger the peak.

+5. Design requirements in time domain can be characterized by features in frequency domain.
+Since $$ T_r \omega_b=2$$, where $$T_r$$ is the rise time and $$\omega_b$$ is the bandwidth, increasing rise time is the same as increasing bandwidth.
+    -

 ## Loop shaping Tips

 1. Loop shaping is a technique that tries to shape the **Open Loop Transfer Function** $$L(s)$$, according to the desired shape - an **integrator**.
 The Transfer Function on the bode plot can be shifted left or right by multiplying $$L(s)$$ with $$\omega_{s}$$ to change the gain at low and high frequencies.

+2. One of the key limitations of loop shaping occurs when we have the possibility of cancellation of right half plane poles and zeros.
+The canceled poles and zeros do not appear in the loop transfer function but they can appear in the transfer functions from disturbances to outputs or control signals.

+    - Non-minimum phase systems impose severe restrictions on possible crossover frequencies according to the crossoverfrequency inequality.